Rafael-Caro/KDC-analysis/README.md

  * The `essentiaUtils.py` file defines some Python functions using algorithms from Essentia that are used in the previous notebook.

- * The `intonation.py` file is borrowed from the [intonation GitHub repository](https://github.com/gopalkoduri/intonation) by Gopala Koduri, and is used in the notebook for computing pitch histograms.
+ * The `intonation.py` file is borrowed from the [intonation GitHub repository](https://github.com/gopalkoduri/intonation) by Gopala Koduri<sup>2</sup>, and is used in the notebook for computing pitch histograms.
 Small modifications have been added to adapt the code to Python 3 and customize the resulting plots.

  * The `KDC-data.csv` contains the required metadata and annotations for running the notebook.